MCPCapital/HarmonizeProject/README.md

 Configurable values within the scripts:
 * 'breadth' within function 'averageimage' - determines the % of the edges of the screen to use in calculations.
 Default is 15%.
 * 'if ct % 1 == 0:' within funciton 'cv2input_to_buffer' - Edit to skip frames if performance is poor on your device.
 * 'time.sleep(0.005)' within funciton 'buffer_to_light' - Determines how frequently messages are sent to the bridge.
 Keep in mind the rest of the function takes some time to run in addition to this sleep command.
-Bridge requests are capped by Philips at about 100 if I recall correctly.
+Bridge requests are capped by Philips at about 60/s and the rest are dropped.

 # Contributions & License